 To generate the required credentials (site key and secret key), follow these steps:

-Log in with a Google account.
+2. Log in with a Google account.

-Under Label, enter a descriptive name (e.g., “Store name newsletter form”).
+3. Under Label, enter a descriptive name (e.g., “Store name newsletter form”).

-Select the reCAPTCHA type:
+4. Select the reCAPTCHA type:

-Choose reCAPTCHA v2
+Choose reCAPTCHA v2;

-Then select Invisible reCAPTCHA badge
+Then select the Invisible reCAPTCHA badge.

-Under Domains, enter your domain name (e.g., mystore.com).
+5. Under Domains, enter your domain name (e.g., mystore.com).
 Do not include https:// or path names — just the root domain.

-Accept the reCAPTCHA terms of service.
+6. Accept the reCAPTCHA terms of service.

-Submit the form.
+7. Submit the form.
 Google will generate a Site Key and Secret Key for you.

 These keys authorize your forms to interact with Google's verification service.